ZCLuuuu/zcluuuu.github.io/_posts/2023-11-28-Operators-CPP.md

 }
 ```
 In this example, class `Celsius` defines a conversion to float Fahrenheit and the program employs `static_cast` to perform casting.

+## Summary

+This article discussed 2 topics: memory management and type conversions, which are great examples of how operators are used in modern CPP.